BlwAvg/home_assistant/esp32-s3-box-3/README.md

 - [Humditiy and Temp Config](https://community.home-assistant.io/t/esp32-s3-box3/638287/106)
 - [Battery Config](https://community.home-assistant.io/t/esp32-s3-box3/638287/110?page=6)

 Below is my ESP Home config on my device.
-This overrides specifics in the main YAML file.
+This overrides specifics in the main YAML file pulled from github.
 I wanted to keep the source as close to the original as possible and just add features.
+Hopefully someone else finds this useful.

 ```
 ---